How to choose antivirus software that suits your company

 Choosing between antivirus techniques

-There are 2 different techniques that antivirus software uses.
-Kolk explains how these work.
+There are 2 different techniques that antivirus software uses: standard and Endpoint Detection and Response (EDR).

 Standard